LEAGUE-OF-NINE/zwei/README.md

 # Zwei - Lethe Launcher

-Zwei is a simple and efficient launcher for the [Lethe](https://lethelc.site) private server for *Limbus Company*.
+Zwei is a simple launcher for the [Lethe](https://lethelc.site) private server for Limbus Company.
 It streamlines the installation process for BepInEx and the Lethe plugin, while also providing tools to manage updates, prevent Steam interactions, and more.

 ## Key Features

-- **Isolated Game Environment**: Creates a clone of *Limbus Company* to prevent conflicts with your main installation.
+- **Isolated Game Environment**: Uses Windows app containers to create a sandboxed clone of the game, ensuring a secure and isolated environment for your Lethe installation.
-- **Automatic Installation**: Installs BepInEx and the Lethe plugin with a single click.
+- **Effortless Installation**: Installs BepInEx and the Lethe plugin with a single click.
-- **Steam Blocker**: Prevents *Limbus Company* from accessing Steam, ensuring a seamless private server experience.
-- **Easy Updates**: Update Lethe with a single click.
+- **Steam Bypass**: Completely patches steam out of the cloned installation.

 ## Installation Guide